Understand your needs

 You can watch Youtube videos without a Google account by sacrificing a few features – subscribing to channels and liking and commenting on videos.
 If you decide to stay signed in, Google will track every video you’ve ever watched and use this information to create an even more accurate user profile.

 However, Youtube isn’t the only video platform out there.
 There are many privacy-oriented alternatives for short videos, TV shows and movies, high-quality music videos, and even streaming sites.
-You’ll find at least one that works for you from these 10 best alternatives to Youtube.
+You’ll find at least one that works for you from this list of the best alternatives to Youtube.

 What if we told you that Google scans anything you type in Google Docs?
 Their bots have been caught scanning content for ‘objectionable’ information and then deleting flagged documents with no further explanation.
 What if your work contracts, budgets, or that novel you’re working on suddenly disappear with no chance to retrieve them?
 Do you really want to take that risk?

 Of course not.
 There are other online text editing tools that offer the same features as Google Docs and even more.
-For the best alternatives to Google Docs, click the button below.
+Check out our post on the best alternatives to Google Docs.

 All files stored on your Google Drive are read and scanned.
 However, what should also worry you is that Google Drive is also an easy target for hackers.
 Google owns 80% of the market share, which means that hackers have a higher success rate when pretending to be Google and sending you phishing emails.